mr-kaveh/Assessments/README.md

-# Assesments
+# assessments

 Development and Operation Tests. i was supposed to complete 2  problems out of 4, but i ended up completing 3 tests, which was kind of fun.

-# Development Assesment
+# Development assessment

 Problem #1 was solved and pushed to the Development Directory.